matoous/dzxcz/content/posts/2024_05/index.md

 title: "May"
 date: 2024-06-01
 slug: may_2024
-draft: true
+draft: false
 tags: ["journal","writing"]
 ---

-I've been spending time on sideprojects[^wiki] [^esp32], completely skipping the monthly posts.
+I've been spending time on side-projects[^wiki] [^esp32], skipping writing, and thus the monthly posts, yet again.
 A lot has happened in last few months, vacation, races, and more.
-I still write, but mostly short posts to the [Atoms]({{<ref "/atoms" >}}) section which is better suited for short posts on random topics.
+The only part of this website I managed to tend to are the short posts in the [Atoms]({{<ref "/atoms" >}}) section which is better suited for random topics and low effort brain dumbs.

 ## Reading